Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 18:10 And if you share it on Heroku, it's going to be different than sharing a desktop application or a command line application or something.

-18:32 And so this is a good a good starting point to take a look at if you want to share some code with somebody else.
+18:32 And so this is a good starting point to take a look at if you want to share some code with somebody else.

 18:38 Start here and then get lost.